-The study investigated perceived influence of school plant management on Students' Academic Achievement in public Senior Secondary Schools' in Rivers State.
+The study investigated perceived influence of schoolplant management on Students' Academic Achievement in public Senior Secondary Schools' in Rivers State.
 Two objectives of the study, two research questions and two hypotheses guided the study.
-The study adopted a descriptive survey design and the population of the study constituted of 480 principals' and vice principals (Admin & Academics) in public senior secondary schools in Rivers State.
+The study adopted a descriptive survey design and the population of the study constituted of 480 principals' and vice principals (Admin & academics) in public senior secondary schools in Rivers State.
 The sample size consisted of 240 principals and vice principals (Admin & Academics) in public senior secondary schools in Rivers State.
-A total of 200 questionnaires were collated and used for data analysis with a self-structured questionnaire instrument tagged "PerceivedInfluence of Classroom Management on Students' Academic Achievement in Public Senior Secondary Schools (PICMSAAPSSQ)Questionnaire".
+A total of 200 questionnaires were collated and used for data analysis with a self-structured questionnaire instrument tagged "Perceived Influence of school plant management on students' Academic Achievement Questionnaire(PISPMSAAQ)".
 The items on the instrument were rated on a four points rating scale of Very High Extent (VHE) 4 points, High Extent (HE) = 3 Points, Low Extent (LE) = 2 Points and Very Low Extent (VLE) = 1 Point.
 The instrument was subjected to face and content validity with a reliability index of 0.76.
 Means and Standard Deviation statistics were used to answer the research questions while z-test statistics was used to answer the hypothesis at 0.05 level of significance.
-The findings revealed a significant difference in the mean responses of principals and vice principals on PerceivedInfluence of Classroom Management on students' Academic Achievement in public secondary schools and a significant difference in the mean responses of principals and vice principals on the PerceivedInfluence of Classroom Management on students' Academic Achievement in public secondary schools and a significant difference in the mean responses of principals and vice principals on the PerceivedInfluence of Classroom Management on students' Academic Achievement in public secondary schools and a significant difference in the mean responses of principals and vice principals on the PerceivedInfluence of Classroom Mana
+The findings revealed a significant difference in the mean responses of principals and vice principals on the influence of Recreational facilities management on students academic Achievement in public secondary schools and a significant difference in the mean responses of principals and vice principals on the influence of Recreational facilities management on students academic achievement in secondary school.
+The study concluded that schools facilities enhances teaching and learning process and academic achievement of students.
+The researcher therefore recommended as follows: workshop and seminars should be organized for the principals and vice principals regularly in order for them to adopt a good maintenance culture.

-Key Words: Perceived, Classroom Management, Academic Achievement & Educational Management
+Key Words: Perceived, School Plant, Academic Achievement & Educational Management